 Neither can indemnify member or participant actions; and

-No member of the CoC, the OHS Advisory Board, or its committees/workgroups, may contract, incur debt, or otherwise create an enforceable obligation for the CoC, the OHS Advisory Board, or its committees.
+No member of the CoC, the OHS Advisory Board, or its committees/workgroups, may contract, incur debt, or otherwise create an enforceable obligation for the Cuyahoga County Office of Homeless Services, the CoC, the OHS Advisory Board, or its committees.

 Only the OHS Advisory Board may designate an individual or entity to speak of the CoC or its components.